 1. Introduction

 The word “friend,” which has primarily been used as a noun in modern English, is increasingly being used as a verb meaning “to add someone as a friend on a social network site”(Angwin, 2009).
-Particularly on Facebook—the world’s most popular social network site (SNS) and second most trafficked website next to Google.com (Alexa, 2010), friending constitutes one of the core activities performed by the users (Ellison, Steinfield, & Lampe, 2007), providing a foundation for the remarkable growth of the website as an SNS with more than 750 million active members (Facebook, 2011).
+Particularly on Facebook—the world’s most popular social network site (SNS) and second most trafficked website next to Google.
+(Alexa, 2010), friending constitutes one of the core activities performed by the users (Ellison, Steinfield, & Lampe, 2007), providing a foundation for the remarkable growth of the website as an SNS with more than 750 million active members (Facebook, 2011).

 One of the key features of Facebook that can provide important insight into the phenomenon of SNS friending is number of Facebook friends, which is automatically displayed by the system on its user’s profile page (Antheunis & Schouten, 2011).
 Number of Facebook friends, which reflects the size of a user’s Facebook-based social connections, has received a significant amount of scholarly attention.
 Some researchers, in their investigation of the role played by Facebook in development of social capital, have examined number of Facebook friends as an important component of SNS use intensity (e.g., Ellison et al., 2007; Steinfield, Ellison, & Lampe, 2008; Valenzuela, Park, & Kee, 2009).
 Others have demonstrated that number of Facebook friends delivers important sociometric cues that determine how people make social judgments about Facebook profile owners (e.g., Kleck, Reese, Behnken, & Sundar, 2007; Tong, Van Der Heide, Langwell, & Walther, 2008).